Carl Anderson (singer)

 Carlton Earl "Carl" Anderson (February 27, 1945 – February 23, 2004) was an American singer, film and theater actor best known for his portrayal of Judas Iscariot in the Broadway and film versions of the rock opera Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice.
-Anderson and singer-actress Gloria Loring performed the duet "Friends and Lovers", which reached No. 2 on the Billboard Hot 100 chart in 1986.
+He and Gloria Loring performed the duet "Friends and Lovers", which reached No. 2 on the Billboard Hot 100 chart in 1986.

 Life and career

 Early life

 Born in Lynchburg, Virginia, Anderson was one of 12 children of James and Alberta Anderson.
 During his junior year of high school, Anderson enlisted in the U.S. Air Force, where he served as a communications technician for two years.
-He returned to Lynchburg to complete high school and he graduated in 1965.
+He returned to Lynchburg to complete high school and graduated in 1965.
 With his honorable discharge, following high school, Anderson sang at military bases across the United States as part of the World Wide Air Force Talent Contest.

-Anderson moved to Washington, D.C., in 1969, where he and some friends formed a group called "The Second Eagle", with Anderson handling the vocals.
-Among the many jazz and rock tunes that the Second Eagle covered were some from the album Jesus Christ Superstar, which had been released long before there were ever any definitive plans for a stage production.
+Anderson moved to Washington, D.C., in 1969, where he studied psychology at Howard University.
+He and some friends also formed a group called "The Second Eagle", with Anderson as lead singer.
+Among the many jazz and rock tunes that the Second Eagle covered were some from the album Jesus Christ Superstar, which had not been released in the United States yet.

-In 1971, a talent agent from the William Morris Agency saw Anderson perform some songs from the show at St. Stephen's Church and recognized his potential as a solo performer.
+In 1971, Anderson and his band performed some songs from the album at a Palm Sunday service; this performance was covered by the Today show.
+A producer for the American production of Jesus Christ Superstar saw the performance and offered him an audition.